Explore more blogs

 Nerd Mr Butter

-Whether you’re organizing a silent auction fundraiser as an add-on to a bigger event or hosting a stand-alone online auction, we’ve compiled everything you need to know about how to run a silent auction, including these seven essential tips for planning:
+Whether you’re organizing a nonprofit silent auction fundraiser on its own or as an add-on to another event, we’ve got you covered.
+We’ll break down everything you need to know about how to run a silent auction—including seven essential planning tips—so you can auction your way to fundraising success.

 What is a silent auction?